UnKabaraQuiDev/packets4j/README.md

 		int choiceIndex = r.nextInt(input.length);
 		client.write(new C2S_CatDogPacket(input[choiceIndex]));
 	}

+	// Gets called when using `ServerClient.write(new S2C_CatDogPacket())`
-	public String[] serverWrite(ServerClient client) {
+	// Returns the value to be sent public String[] serverWrite(ServerClient client) {
 		System.out.println("Asked to client");
 		return new String[] {"Dog", "or", "Cat"};
 	}
 }

+// This class is used to manage the communication between the `Client → Server`
-public class C2S_CatDogPacket implements C2SPacket<String> {
+// It describes how to handle the received `String` and what value to send public class C2S_CatDogPacket implements C2SPacket<String> {
 	String choice;